HumanSignal/label-studio/docs/source/guide/labeling.md

 To create bounding boxes on top you can use two ways:

-1. Press the rectangle tool (R) (note: this option is not always visible).
+1. Press the rectangle tool (R).

+!!! note
+    This option is not always visible.

 2. Label a bounding box, and then label another bounding box inside it.

 Now, you should be able to drag when the rectangle tool is not selected.
 Remember that when the rectangle tool is selected, you can make rectangles even if it is on top of another rectangle.